hoanghuydang/configure-ad/README.md

   - Open Powershell_ise as an administrator
   - Create a new File and paste the contents of the script into it
   - Run the script and observe the accounts in the appropriate OU
-  - Attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+  - Attempt to log into Client-1 with one of the accounts
 </p>
 <br />